Today's Bible Reading: Luke 6

-What strikes you about the subjeccts Jesus addresses in this short series of blessings and woes?
-If you had to paraphrase the sermon in entirely different words, what parallel concepts would you use?
-What themes or common subjects can you identify?
-Or is this merely a miscellaneous series of topics?
-How can we apply this teaching of Jesus in our lives each day?
+What strikes you about the themes Jesus addresses in this short series of blessings and woes?
+If you had to paraphrase the sermon in entirely different words, what synonyms and parallel concepts would you use?
+What themes or common subjects can you identify in the sermon?
+Or, is this merely a miscellaneous series of topics?
+How can we apply these teachings of Jesus in our lives each day?

 Father God, we want to be your followers.
 We want to recognize you clearly, to walk closely, to understand your will and way, and to participate in your work.
 Give us wisdom.
 In the name of Jesus, Amen.